 While the Platinum Card® from American Express has a large $550 annual fee, you’ll receive:

-Need more advice?
+Want to see more credit card options?
 Check out our review on The Best Credit Cards for Non-US citizens.

 Sometimes, your circumstances dictate which cards you should consider.
 If you’re in the United States for school, you a student card might be best.
 Or, if you don’t have a credit history in the US (and aren’t applying with a card issuer that considers your credit history from your home country) you might want to try for a secured credit card.
 To open a secured card, you’ll need to give the card issuer a refundable security deposit.